jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 *********************************************************************************

 * I close ``assertion_error.py`` in the :ref:`editor<2 editors>`
-* I click in the terminal_, then use :kbd:`q` on the keyboard to leave the tests.
+* I click in the terminal_ where the tests are running, then use :kbd:`q` on the keyboard to leave the tests.
 The terminal_ goes back to the command line

 * I `change directory`_ to the parent of ``assertion_error``